2. Jobs howto

 Scratch storage is local to each compute node and is the fastest disk access for reading and writing the input/output job files.

-Scratch storage is created for each job automatically as /tmp/ucinetid/jobid/ when the job starts on a compute node.
+Scratch storage is created for each job automatically as /tmp/UCInetID/jobid/ when the job starts on a compute node.
 Slurm knows this location and is referring to it via an environment variable $TMPDIR.
 Users don’t need to create $TMPDIR but simply need to use it in their submit scripts.

 For example, a user panteater who has 2 running jobs: